- What is a crypto trading license and why it matters

 UAE vs other global crypto hubs

-How UAE compares to the US, EU, Singapore
+How the UAE compares to the US, EU, and Singapore

 - US: Highly fragmented and litigious (SEC vs CFTC, unclear guidance)